This Jataka tale illustrates the perfection of character of determination (adhitthana).

 - People who hurt their friends must eat dirt and dung from a foul-smelling lake.

-- People who murder their parents must drink blood from a foul-smelling lake.
+- People who murder their parents must drink from a foul-smelling lake of blood.

 - Market sellers who cheat their customers hang from hooks in their mouths like fish.